dennis2908/evermostestno1/README.md

 1. use POST /api/auth/signup folder User Authentication to register user</br>
 2. use POST /api/auth/login in folder User Authentication to login</br>
-3. use POST /api/carts/ in folder Carts to start cart</br>
+3. use POST /api/carts/ in folder Carts to start cart
    You will get cartToken and cartKey</br>
 3. use POST /api/carts/:CartToken in folder Carts to add cart</br>
    replace f9508a7d6e438beddb6912f7f90f2b12 with cartToken from no 3.</br>